isaac-sim/IsaacLab/source/standalone/workflows/ray/README.md

-#TODO: Move me into docs ;p
+#TODO: Move me into docs/Convert to RST ;p (Would love to put into Features)

-# Welcome to Isaac-Ray
+# Welcome to Isaac-Ray ;-)

 Ray helps streamline running more than one training run and hyperparameter tuning, both for parallel and in sequence runs, as well as for both local and cloud-based training.
+Ray integrates nicely with the existing hydra configuration system support.

 The Ray integration is useful for the following:
 - Several training runs at once in parallel or consecutively with minimal interaction